 1Password iOS Features

-I’m a big fan of the 1Password iOS app for a number of reasons, the most important of which is one simple thing: ease of use.
+I’m a big fan of the 1Password iOS app for a number of reasons, which you can read in detail in my 1Password manager review.
+The most important of these features is one simple thing: ease of use.
 It’s hard to explain…it just works better than the other apps I’ve used.

 - Simple iOS Integrations: Yes, it uses Fingerprint ID and Face ID, but more than that it somehow seems to integrate better with all the different apps I use on my iPhone, including Chrome, Firefox and Safari.